petebachant/petebachant.github.io/_posts/2024-11-14-office-repro.markdown

   processing procedures, after which we can run the pipeline and get them up-to-date.
   It also means we only need to focus on building that pipeline and running it.
-We don't need to memorize what scripts to run in what order---just run the pipeline.
+We don't need to memorize what steps to perform in what order---just run the pipeline.

 {% include figure.html